Contents

 • job assistance

-• preparation for in-demand careers
+• preparation in-demand, high-paying careers

 If you’re looking for an education program that offers the above, then trade school might be the best option for you.